 The Adviser's securities analysis considers, among other factors, the historical and expected performance of securities relative to their risks.
 Performance includes the potential for appreciation, as well as a security's expected yield.
-The analysis also considers some or all of the risks described below.
+The analysis also considers: (a) the relative yield changes between U.S. government and government agency securities; and (b) some or all of the risks described below.

-The Adviser evaluates the Fund's investment strategy by comparing the performance and composition of the Fund's portfolio to the performance and composition of ICE BofA 3-5 Year US Treasury Index, an index composed of U.S. Treasury notes and bonds with maturities greater than or equal to three years and less than five years (the "Index").
-Although there can be no assurance that the Fund's total return will exceed the Index's during any period, the Fund seeks to construct a portfolio that will perform favorably when compared to the Index over the long term.
+The Adviser evaluates the investment strategy by comparing the performance and composition of the Fund's portfolio to the performance and composition of the ICE BofA 1-3 Year US Treasury Index, an index composed of U.S. Treasury notes and bonds with maturities greater than or equal to one year and less than three years (the "Index").
+Although there can be no assurance that the Fund's total return will exceed the performance of the Index during any period, the Fund seeks to construct a portfolio that will perform favorably when compared to the Index over the long term.
 In pursuing this strategy, the composition of the Fund's portfolio will vary from the composition of the Index.
-The Fund's portfolio may also include individual securities not represented in the Index.
+The Fund's portfolio may include individual securities not represented in the Index.

 The Adviser may seek to control risks by adopting policies that limit the extent to which the Fund's portfolio may vary from the Index.
 For example, under normal market conditions, the Adviser limits the extent to which it may vary the effective duration of the Fund's portfolio to within 20% of the effective duration of the Index.
 Effective duration provides a measure of the price sensitivity of a fixed-income security or portfolio of fixed-income securities to changes in interest rates.
-The Adviser may change these limitations at any time without prior approval from the Fund's trustees or shareholders.
+The Adviser may change these limitations at any time without prior approval from the Fund's Board of Trustees or shareholders.